 EWS is committed to the principle that tuition expenses not be a barrier to enrollment, and students are accepted on a need-blind basis.
 Currently, EWS provides more than 1.3 million dollars in tuition assistance to more than 35 percent of our student body.
 To determine need, EWS uses the services of SmartAid.

 Tuition includes a healthy, daily lunch and snack, activities, retreats, field trips, clubs, community service projects, school publications, art, yearbook, Parent Association dues, campus security, participation in theater and athletics, and all spring trips for 6th-11th grades.
 In addition, EWS invests over $150,000 annually in technology to maintain a state-of-the-art wireless campus.
-Separate expenses include supplies, parking and the senior trip to Israel and Poland.
+Separate expenses include supplies, parking, books and uniforms, and the senior trip to Israel and Poland.